KIOS-Research/ros-database-synchronization/README.md

 Simply let the script run in the background following the same steps as any other ros enabled program.

 ## Logging
-Place a subscriber in the listener function with the following format:
+Place a subscriber in the subscribeTopics function inside databaseHandler.py with the following format:

 rospy.Subscriber('/TopicName', TopicType, savePacketCB)